nvoronetskiy/ImGuiColorTextEdit/README.md

 - Improved auto indent with simplified implementation.
 - Added fast API to see if editor is empty.
 - Added API to strip trailing whitespaces.
+- Code cleaned up, restructured and bug fixed.
+- In general, behavior is more like Visual Studio Code.

 Within reason, all efforts are made to stay in sync with Santiago's fork.